 This plug-in activity can be used to check the status of databases.
 It executes SAP host control operations for databases.
 If the guided procedure is executed for a technical system, it executes the operations for the system database of the technical system.
 If the guided procedure is executed in the scope of a database it executes the operations for the database. of the system in the scope of the guided procedure and displays the result in the table.
 The following SAP host control operations are supported:

 Display the running status of all database components

 Display selected properties of the database .

 This plug-in activity triggers custom operations which are deployed on the SAP host agents of the managed systems host.
 Results of the custom operation are displayed in the guided procedure HTML result report.

-A custom operation is ia set of command, executed in the configured order until the first failure happens, or the complete set was successfully executed.
+A custom operation is a set of commands, executed in the configured order until the first failure happens, or the complete set was successfully executed.
 The result of every single command is returned in the result of the operation itself.
 The configuration of the operations is expected in the sub-directory operations.d of the exe directory where SAPHostAgent was installed (generally on UNIX /usr/sap/hostctl/exe, and on windows C:\Program Files\SAP\hostctrl\exe).

 It is intended that custom operations are defined by the customer and distributed to the system landscape by customer specific deployment means.
 SAP Focused Run does not deliver custom operations for alert reactions or alert reaction and does not provide a deployment and distribution mechanism for custom operations.

 To learn how to set up the Custom Operations Plug-In see the next section

 Additional plug-ins that you can reuse in your alert reaction guided procedure are described here.